 Non-EU international students - There is a small percentage increase, usually between 3% and 5%, each year on these fees.

-You have the opportunity to undertake a one-year work placement during your Economics degree at City.
+You have the opportunity to undertake a one-year work placement between years two and three of your Economics degree at City.
 Our Careers Service will work with you to identify the best means of finding a placement.

 - Department for Work and Pensions

 Economics graduates are in great demand in professions such as banking, insurance, accountancy, fund management, management consultancy, development consultancy, telecommunications, the Civil Service, teaching, central banks such as the Bank of England and international bodies like the United Nations, the World Bank and the International Monetary Fund.

 Recent graduates have also gone on to further study at universities such as Glasgow and Cambridge.

 Read an interview with Gary Argent (City's Director of Careers & Skills Development Service) about how undergraduates can improve their job prospects in today's workplace.

 Applications to our undergraduate courses open on 1 September 2013 and close on 15 January 2014 (30 June 2014 for international students).
 Late applications will still be considered at our discretion.
 All applications to our undergraduate degree courses, including those from mature students, must be made through UCAS.
 You can apply through your school or college using the UCAS online service 'Apply' which enables you to apply directly through the UCAS website (www.ucas.com).

 Independent applicants such as mature and international students can also use ucasapply.
 The institution code for City University is C60.
 If you are still at school or college when you make an application, staff there should be able to assist with this process offering you help and advice.

 If you are outside the UK when you make an application your local British Council Office should be able to provide assistance.